Cambridge District Scout Archive

 - John Murrish The one name that is known within Cambridge Scouting is John Murrish.
 Founder of the 12th Cambridge he was a major figure, working largely at troop level he built a strong troop, and later group, that flourishes today.

 Aubrey Westlake was introduced to John Murrish and described him as a friend and ‘a remarkable individual’.
 It is Murrish who introduced Westlake to the ideas of Ernest Thompson Seton.
+Letters from Seton to Westlake (Junior and Senior) are held in donations to the Cambridgeshire Collection from Murrish.
+They largely consist of Seton deploring hasty adaptations of his work in the proposals for OWC.

 From Edgell we have this concerning an invitation to talk to the Central Educational Committee of the Society of Friends in November 1915.